eedelosreyes2/twitter-react/README.md

 1.0

+## Features
+- Rich, interactive, user-friendly UI that looks identical to Twitter.com
+- Optimization for desktop, tablet, and phone (try them all out!)
+- Simulates being logged in to Twitter for a single user
+- Basic post, retweet, and like functionality

 ## Specs

 -   App is intended to look as close to [Twitter](https://twitter.com/) as possible
--   Basic post, like, and retweet functionality for a single user
--   Optimized for desktop, tablet, and phone (try them all out!)
 -   Post data is saved in [session storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) and is deleted once the tab is closed
--   Not all icons are the same as real Twitter.
-All icons used in this app are imported from [react-icons](https://react-icons.github.io/react-icons/)
+-   Not all icons are the same as real Twitter - all icons used in this app are imported from [react-icons](https://react-icons.github.io/react-icons/)
 -   Not every single functionality from Twitter is implemented
     -   Components that don't have functionality yet:
         -   Homepage: Sparkle button, Searchbar